YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 Journal EXTRACT files always start with a label.
 For the current release of YottaDB, the label is GDSJEX07 for a simple journal extract file.
 This label is necessary to identify the format of the file.

-If the environment variable gtm_chset is set of UTF-8, then file format label is followed by another label called "UTF-8" to indicate UTF-8 mode.
+If the environment variable ydb_chset is set of UTF-8, then file format label is followed by another label called "UTF-8" to indicate UTF-8 mode.

 After this label, the journal record extracts follow.
 These journal record extracts include fields or pieces delimited by a back slash (\).